simonprickett/micropython-workshop/README.md

 * [`micropython`](micropython/README.md) - The MicroPython software that runs on the Raspberry Pi Pico W.
 * [`python`](python/README.md) - Desktop Python alternatives that perform the same tasks as the MicroPython code.
 * [`server`](server/README.md) - A server that displays Redis Stream overview information in a web front end, and which can also act as a fake data generator for the carbon intensity functionality in environments where connecting the Raspberry Pi Pico W to the internet is not practical (example: wifi with a [captive portal](https://en.wikipedia.org/wiki/Captive_portal)).

+Want to learn more about Redis Streams?
+Sign up for the free [RU202: Redis Streams course](https://university.redis.com/courses/ru202/) at Redis University.